 Under normal conditions, these components exist in relatively stable amounts in relation to each other.
-Acute lymphoblastic leukemia is a disease in which the number of white blood cells is no longer controlled correctly.
+However, in acute lymphoblastic leukemia, the number of white blood cells is no longer controlled correctly.
 White blood cells are produced more rapidly than normal within the bone marrow and are released before they are fully mature (these cells are known as lymphoblasts).
 This means that although there are more white blood cells in the blood, they do not function correctly.

 References